DracoBlue/payload-firestore-adapter/README.md

 db: firestoreAdapter({})
 ```

-start firestore emulator locally and it will connect accordingly.
+set `FIRESTORE_EMULATOR_HOST=localhost:8080` before booting your payloadcms and start firestore emulator locally and it will connect accordingly.

 ## TODOs